|Total monthly contributions|

 How do you find the monthly interest rate?

 The monthly variable interest rate will be clearly displayed on the provider's website under the product description for the particular account you’re looking at.
-For your convenience, you can check the interest rate for a number of popular high interest savings accounts here.
-It is important to remember that the interest rate is variable, meaning it will change according the the official RBA cash rate from time to time.
+Instead of going to each bank's website, you can take a look at the latest high interest savings account interest rates in our guide.
+It is important to remember that the interest rate is variable, meaning it will change from time to time.

 What are the pros and cons of compound interest?

-- Account accessibility.
-The majority of Australian savings accounts that provide compound interest do so without any set terms.
-These on call accounts allow you to make withdrawals and additional deposits whenever you need to.
+- Easy access to your money.
+The majority of Australian savings accounts that provide compound interest allow you to make withdrawals and additional deposits whenever you need to.